 For over twenty years, The Matus Law Group has been offering estate planning and elder law guidance to special families to help ensure the care of their loved ones in the event of their death.
 Although an attorney is not required to prepare a special needs trust, it is always a good idea to understand the financial implications and get trusted legal advice.

 As an experienced team of special needs lawyers, we help families understand the best ways to protect their assets.
 Attorney Christine Matus (a special needs parent herself) and her law group, are here to help protect your family’s future today.
-Call now to make an appointment and discuss special needs planning (732) 281-0060 .
+We offer two convenient locations, in Monmouth County, NJ and Ocean County, NJ.
+Call now to make an appointment and discuss special needs planning in New Jersey (732) 281-0060 .

 We Are Here To Help